Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 # 1 Introduction #

-General overview of the system being audited and the related connectivity arrangements.
+General overview of the organization being audited and the related connectivity arrangements.

-Roles (owner, users, suppliers - if outsourced)

 Ldil is a national e-tailing company and it also has one physical store with POS-system.
 Ldil business environment consists of information systems and different network domains.
 Target of this evaluation is LDIL's systems and networks related to customer and payment information.

 # 2 Audit target #

+As descriped in previous chapter, Ldil operates on multiple fields in the eyes of the PCI DSS.
+Through basic shop business functions the role is defined as merchant, while company's business model also includes payment service provider role.
+There are only small differences in these roles regarding the audit, but these two roles define different regional laws that should be noted:

+- Payment Service Law (2010/290)
+- Payment Institution Law (2010/297)

+PCI DSS comprises a minimum set of requirements, which can be enhanced by regional laws and regulations.
+In this audit the criteria is defined only throuhg PCI Data Security Standard, while dependences relating to regional laws are left as a note.

+#2.1

 Evaluation/Certification: Evaluation

 Audit criteria: PCI-DSS

+Roles (owner, users, suppliers - if outsourced)

 Protection level: N/A